If you are in one of the situations outlined above, the council or community landlord you have applied to has no obligation to offer you a home.

-You can ask the council to look at your application again and review the decision.
+You can ask for the decision about your application to be looked at again.
+This is called a ‘review‘.
 This might be worthwhile if you think your behaviour was not serious enough to mean you’re not eligible, or it happened so long ago that it shouldn’t count.

 Applying for a judicial review

-If the council didn’t follow the right legal procedure when they made a decision about your application, or when dealing with your review, then you might be able to challenge them in court by judicial review.
-For example, they may have ignored relevant information, such as how long you have been in the UK, or took things that shouldn’t affect their decision, such as non-housing debts, into account.
+If the correct legal procedure hasn’t been followed when the decision about your application was made, or when dealing with your review, then you might be able to challenge this in court by judicial review.
+For example, if relevant information has been ignored, such as how long you have been in the UK, or things that shouldn’t have affected the decision, such as non-housing debts, were taken into account.

-You will need specialist help from a solicitor if you want to challenge the council by judicial review.
+You will need specialist help from a solicitor if you want to challenge the decision by judicial review.

 Take a look at our page on challenging allocation decisions for more advice.